mwindowshz/YoloToTfRecords/README.md

   follow the instructions on readme.md see also tutorial in https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/

+  steps to install object detection API

+  download git repo
+  install
+  pip install pillow

+  pip install lxml

+  pip install jupyter

+  pip install matplotlib

+  Head to the protoc releases page and download the protoc-3.4.0-win32.zip, extract it, and you will find protoc.exe in the bin directory.
+You can move this to something more appropriate if you like, or leave it here.
+I eventually put mine in program files, making a "protoc" directory and dropping it in there.
+Now, from within the models (or models-master) directory, you can use the protoc command like so:

+"C:/Program Files/protoc/bin/protoc" object_detection/protos/*.proto --python_out=.

+#### and very important from research folder call:
+  set PYTHONPATH=%PYTHONPATH%;%cd%;%cd%\slim

   ## 4.2 choose model to use for transfer learning
   https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md